GBERESEARCH/trendvisualizer/README.md

 # trendbarometer
-## Measure which markets are more strongly trending.
+## Measure which markets are more strongly trending and visualize.

 ### The library provides methods to:
   - Extract historical OHLC data for commodities from Norgate Data and S&P 500 from Yahoo Finance.
   - Calculate technical indicators over a range of time periods and aggregate to determine trend strength.
   - Display charts of markets based on trend strength:

 ####	- Bar chart
 ![stock_bar_top](images/stock_bar_top.png)
 ![comm_bar_bottom](images/comm_bar_bottom.png)